abhishekvu109/WscbsAssignments/Package/README (revised).md

 #### 4.2.
 The second step is to run the image
 sudo docker run --name nginx-reverse-proxy1 -d -p 6060:6060 --network group-12-network nginx-reverse-proxy-image cd ..
+-> For the testing of nginx reverse proxy, please make requests as listed below (after making the below hostnames entry in hosts file):
+            http://url-shortener.service:6060/test (for quering url-shortener service with short-ID=test) http://user-auth.service:6060/test (for quering user-auth service with user-ID=test, and so on...)